whamcloud/Online-Help/docs/Config_and_using_HSM_6_0.md

 ```
 root@client1234 #: lfs hsm_archive /mnt/lustre/path/to/big_file
 ```
-1. After issuing this archive command, the superuser can monitor progress on the operation at the Intel® Manager for Lustre* GUI.
+1. After issuing this archive command, the superuser can monitor progress on the operation at the Manager for Lustre\* GUI.
 To monitor progress, click **Configuration** and click **HSM** to open the HSM window and observe copytool archive progress.
 1. After the archive operation has completed, you can release command to remove the file from the Lustre file system and free up that space.

     For example: